rainsua/technical-writing-portfolio/sop_travel_hostile_country.md

 - Are you a journalist or a member of an NGO?
 - Do you have visible tattoos, piercings and/or alterations in your person?

+## Determine Destination Risk

+If personal risk is medium, the next step is to determine the risk the destination poses.
+To that end, consider authoritarian countries as riskier than seemingly democratic ones.
+There are two resources recommended, none is completely unbiased.

 ### The Economist Intelligence Unit Democratic Index

 The Economist Intelligence Unit Democratic Index is a reliable source to determine the level of authoritarianism, and/or liberties warranted to individuals according to the judicial framework of the country.
 At present, it is arguably amongst the most unbiased.
+To obtain **The Economist Intelligence Unit Democratic Index**, request a copy of the latest one, visit [EIU](https://www.eiu.com/n/campaigns/democracy-index-2024/).

+### The Fragile State Index

+It's always good to check The Fragile State Index to pinpoint countries where the governments are on the brink of failure.

+Click on [The Fragile State Index](https://fragilestatesindex.org/2025/02/18/https-fragilestatesindex-org-wp-content-uploads-2025-02-fsi-2024-report-a-world-adrift-2-pdf/) to download the latest -2024.

 ###